stochastical/abstractnonsense/content/_index.md

 - 💭 [Microblog](/micro-blog/): Quick thoughts, interesting finds, and daily musings
 - 🖋️ [Blog](/blog/): Deep dives into maths, computer science, and everything in between

+You might like to start here: [_Can a regex match valid card numbers?_](/blog/2025-08-31-can-a-regex-match-valid-card-numbers).

 ## Contact details

 Feel free to email me at [`hello@abstractnonsense.xyz`](mailto:hello@abstractnonsense.xyz?subject=Hi&body=Hello,) or start a [discussion on GitHub](https://github.com/stochastical/abstractnonsense/discussions).